-We have outsourced elements of our operations to third parties, and as a result we rely on a number of third-party contractors who have access to our sensitive information.
+We have outsourced elements of our operations to third parties, and as a result we rely on a number of thirdparty contractors who have access to our sensitive information.
 We share or receive sensitive information with or from third parties.
 Our ability to monitor these third parties' cybersecurity practices is limited, and these third parties may not have adequate information security measures in place.
-If the third parties with whom we work experience a security incident or other interruption, which has occurred in the past, we could experience adverse consequences.
-While we may be entitled to damages if the third parties with whom we work fail to satisfy their privacy or security-related obligations to us, any award may be insufficient to cover our damages, or we may be unable to recover such award.
+If our third-party service providers experience a security incident or other interruption, we could experience adverse consequences.
+While we may be entitled to damages if our third-party service providers fail to satisfy their privacy or security-related obligations to us, any award may be insufficient to cover our damages, or we may be unable to recover such award.

-Any of the previously identified or similar threats could cause a security incident or other interruption, and has in the past.
-For example, we frequently experience minor phishing attempts and may experience more significant phishing attempts in the future.
+Any of the previously identified or similar threats could cause a security incident or other interruption.
 A security incident or other interruption could result in unauthorized, unlawful or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of or access to data.
 A security incident or other interruption could disrupt our (and third parties upon whom we rely) ability to develop or provide our products or conduct clinical trials.
 We may expend significant resources or modify our business activities (including our clinical trial activities) in an effort to protect against security incidents.
-Additionally, certain data privacy and security obligations require us to implement and maintain specific security measures, industry-standard or reasonable security measures to protect our information technology systems and data.
+Additionally, certain data privacy and security obligations may require us to implement and maintain specific security measures, industry-standard or reasonable security measures to protect our information technology systems and data.

-Applicable data privacy and security obligations as well as public company disclosure obligations may require us, or we may choose, to notify relevant stakeholders, including affected individuals, regulators and investors, of certain security incidents or to take other actions, such as providing credit monitoring and identity protection services.
-Such disclosures and related actions can be costly, and the disclosures or the failure to comply with applicable requirements could lead to adverse impacts.
-If we (or a third party with whom we work) experience a security incident or are perceived to have experienced a security incident, which has occurred in the past, we may experience adverse consequences.
+Applicable data privacy and security obligations as well as public company disclosure obligations may require us to notify relevant stakeholders, including affected individuals, regulators and investors, of certain security incidents.
+Such disclosures are costly, and the disclosures or the failure to comply with such requirements could lead to adverse impacts.
+If we (or a third party upon whom we rely) experience a security incident or are perceived to have experienced a security incident, we may experience adverse consequences.
 These consequences may include the following: government enforcement actions (for example, investigations, fines, penalties, audits, and inspections); additional reporting requirements and/or oversight; restrictions on processing data (including personal data); litigation (including class claims); indemnification obligations; negative publicity; reputational harm; monetary fund diversions; interruptions in our operations (including availability of data); financial loss; and other similar harms.
 Security incidents and attendant consequences may impact our ability to conduct clinical trials or bring any approved products to market, and negatively impact our ability to grow and operate our business.
 Whether a cybersecurity incident is reportable to our investors may not be straightforward, may take considerable time to determine, and may be subject to change as the investigation of the incident progresses, including changes that may significantly alter any initial disclosure that we provide.
 Moreover, experiencing a material cybersecurity incident and any mandatory disclosures could lead to negative publicity, loss of investor or partner confidence in the effectiveness of our cybersecurity measures, diversion of management's attention, governmental investigations, lawsuits, and the expenditure of significant capital and other resources.